light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 # (Beta) Minimalistic Comfy Wrapper WebUI
-> [!WARNING]
-> Breaking change: `text_prompt`, `image_prompt` were combined into single `prompt` category, the type of prompt is detected automatically now.
-You should rename these categories in titles

 An alternative additional non-node based UI for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), that dynamically adapts to your workflows - you only need to change the titles of nodes that you want to see in the Minimalistic webui, and click "Refresh" button